rrobetti/ojp/README.md

 >Run any integration tests, the ojp-server is expected to be running in the same machine.

+Connections configuration: There are csv files under test/resources with connection details defaulted to H2 database, the name of each file implies which database connections can be added to it, for example the file h2_postgres_connections.csv can contain connections to H2 and/or postgres databases, integration tests classes that relly on this file will run all their tests against each connection in the file.

 ### ojp-grpc-commons
 The ojp-grpc-commons module contains the shared gRPC contracts used between the ojp-server and ojp-jdbc-driver.
 These contracts define the communication protocol and structure for requests and responses exchanged between the server and the driver.
 #### How to build